Note: I wrote this before the actual race, so take most of what I said and double it with regard to intensity after the 116 mile bike. ha.

 2. The good news is, after your climb to the top of mile one, you’re in “the clear” for the next 7 miles or so.
 You’ll run on the road for about 3 miles, then turn left to enter the Riverwalk and come back to where you started.
 This is standard greenway stuff that parallels the river you swam in that morning.
 I’m guessing it will be pretty desolate, so go inside and find your stride until mile 7.5.

-3. The last section of the Riverwalk isn’t brutal, but it’s largely uphill and a good warm up for what’s ahead.
+3. The last section of the Riverwalk isn’t brutal but it seems that way as you make your way back onto a side street hill that starts ripping your spirit away.
+It’s largely uphill and a good warm up for what’s ahead.

 4. Once you leave the Riverwalk, you’ll cross Veterans Bridge, which isn’t that steep, but it’s still a bridge.